 A rotator cuff tear is the most common cause of chronic shoulder pain.
 In 2013, nearly 2 million people in the U.S. visited their healthcare provider due to a rotator cuff problem.
 A torn rotator cuff weakens the shoulder, making daily activities difficult to accomplish.
 If you think you are suffering from a rotator cuff tear, read on to learn about the different types, symptoms, and root causes, along with effective treatment options.

 The shoulder is a ball-and-socket joint that consists of three bones: the collarbone (clavicle), the shoulder blade (scapula), and the upper arm bone (humerus).
 While the shoulder joint capsule and ligaments keep the joint in place, the rotator cuff helps keep your arm in an optimal position.
 It provides stability and strength to the shoulder with movements like reaching and lifting.
 Between the acromion (bone on top of your shoulder) and the rotator cuff is a lubricating sac known as a bursa.
-If there is a tear in your rotator cuff, which means the tendons are damaged or injured, the bursa will become painful and inflamed along with the tendons themselves.
+If there is a tear in your rotator cuff, which means the tendons are damaged or injured, the bursa can become painful and inflamed along with the tendons themselves.

 When the rotator cuff tendon is torn, the severity of it determines if it affects shoulder stability.
 There are four muscles in the rotator cuff: the supraspinatus, infraspinatus, teres minor, and subscapularis.
 In many cases, a rotator cuff tear occurs in the supraspinatus tendon, but other tendons may also be involved.
-Damaged tendons start by fraying and can completely tear as the injury worsens.
+Damaged tendons often start by fraying and can completely tear as the injury worsens.
 Although a sudden injury can occur as well from a fall or impact.

 Rotator cuff tears range from mild to severe.
 Understand the different types to receive proper diagnosis and treatment.
-The most common rotator cuff tear injuries tend to fall into one of three categories.
+Rotator cuff tear injuries fall into one of three categories.

 In a partial rotator cuff tear, some muscle fibers are torn without affecting the integrity of the joint.
-Most often, the tendon that protects the top of your shoulder is damaged or frayed, but is not completely severed.
-The rotator cuff is very thick, and this type of injury happens when a portion of the rotator cuff (less than 50% of the fibers) pulls away from the bone.
+Most often, the tendon that protects the top of your shoulder (the supraspinatus) is damaged or frayed.
+The rotator cuff is thick, like any tendon, and this type of injury happens when a portion of the rotator cuff (less than 50% of the fibers) pulls away from the bone.

-In a massive rotator cuff tear, two of the four muscles are damaged and are no longer attached to the humerus.
-The injury may cause significant pain, especially at night, which can become unbearable.
+In a massive rotator cuff tear, two or more of the four muscles are damaged and are no longer attached to the bone.
+This injury usually causes significant pain, especially at night, which can become unbearable.
 While this can occur at any age with a high impact injury (from a sport, fall or car accident), it is now linked to aging and shoulder degeneration which result in muscle retraction and significant atrophy.